7 cm Gebirgsgeschütz M 75

-The 7 cm Gebirgsgeschütz M 75 was a mountain gun used by Austria-Hungary during World War I. Despite its 7 cm designation it actually fired a 66 mm projectile.
+The 7 cm Gebirgsgeschütz M 75 was a bronze-steel mountain gun used by Austria-Hungary during World War I. Despite its 7 cm designation it actually fired a 66 mm projectile.
 The Austro-Hungarian Army rounded up to the nearest centimeter for their designations.
-It was obsolete upon introduction as it had a bronze barrel and no recoil mechanism so it had to be relaid after every shot.
 The gun had an early form of Krupp horizontal sliding-block breech and it fired separate-loading, bagged charges and projectiles.
 Due to its low profile, its breech could recoil into the ground so its angle of elevation was restricted which was a significant handicap for a mountain gun which needed high angles of elevation.
 For transport, the Gebirgsgeschütz M 75 could be broken down into two loads.